 Small Joint Replacement Surgery in the Toes

-Hallux rigidus, which is a type of progressive arthritis that leads to pain and stiffness in the big toe (MTP) joint, results in the loss of cartilage around the top portion of this joint, due to the increased pressure as the toe bends upward.
+Hallux rigidus, a type of progressive arthritis that leads to pain and stiffness in the big toe (MTP) joint, results in the loss of cartilage around the top portion of this joint due to the increased pressure as the toe bends upward.
 While it may take years to develop, it typically becomes symptomatic quickly.
 Common symptoms of this type of arthritis are:

 - Swelling in the big toe